How’s it going Know-Howers!

 We’re back with another week of exciting experiments and insights within the crowdfunding world of TCF.

-So get ready as we dive into some cool new Copy AI Tools, share some Custom Conversions form Facebook, and learn a cool way to optimize your Instagram Marketing!
+So get ready as we dive into some cool new Copy AI Tools, share Custom Conversions from Facebook, and learn a cool way to optimize your Instagram Marketing!

 So without further ado, let’s dive into this week’s Know How!